ymz-ncnk/sync-consensus-algorithm/Syncfull Consensus Algorithm.md

   apply all previous unapplied log items to the state machine.
 - The manager/leader sends a checkpoint after one or more consecutive successful writes.

-## Strong Consistency (Draft)
-Strong consistency can be achieved as follows:
-- User read requests are processed by only one node - read node.
-The leader chooses it after synchronization.
-- The checkpoint is saved on the read node only after it has been saved on the quorum-1 nodes (otherwise, we will have to complete all interrupted transactions during synchronization).
-This guarantees the following property: the checkpoint of each subsequent read node will always be >= than its predecessor.